-- K. Hovnanian Homes has begun the first phase of construction on a new active adult community in Chester, Maryland.
-Situated along the banks of the Chester River, Four Seasons at Kent Island will feature single-family homes as well as five-story condominium buildings along the waterfront.
+Four Seasons at Kent Island is a new active adult community in Maryland.
+K. Hovnanian Homes has begun the first phase of construction on a new active adult community in Chester, Maryland.
+Four Seasons at Kent Island has low-maintenance homes, a 24,000 square-foot clubhouse, and outdoor recreation.

 When it comes to low-maintenance homes, world-class amenities, golf course living, and access to outdoor recreation, Charbonneau Country Club in Wilsonville, Oregon has it all.
 The community's location provides waterfront living, quick access to Interstate 5, and a scenic Oregon setting.